 When I was growing up, we had two Siamese cats.
 Their bed was a cat carrier in the kitchen, next to the radiator.
-My parents had the rule that if the cats were in their "bed", we were not to disturb them.
-That was their place, and they knew that they could go in there if they wanted to get away from the humans (especially us children).
+My parents had the rule that if the cats were in their bed, we were not to disturb them.
+That was their safe haven, and they knew that they could go in there if they wanted to get away from the humans (especially us children).

 The following are good guidelines to teach your child to keep your cat happy and safe and avoid mishaps.